 sreport cluster UserUtilizationByAccount -t Hours start=<start date> Users=$USER

-The sreport command can generate a report of cluster usage for a specific user.
+command can generate a report of cluster usage for a specific user.
 This can be helpful when determining how much analyzing how much CPU time was needed to perform a set of jobs.
 Detailed information available on the Slurm sreport reference page.

 Example: